After learning these scientifically-proven Jade Plant Benefits, you’ll find out that growing it indoors can make you healthy & wealthy.

 The jade plant and some other arid climate plant species like Mother-in-Law’s Tongue follow a rare Crassulacean Acid Metabolism.
 It provides them the ability to absorb CO2 at night.
 It’s one of the very few CAM plants that you can grow indoors to raise the quality of the air in dark hours.

-- Jade plant may reduce Carbon dioxide in the night, but it performs photosynthesis in the day through the Calvin cycle.
+- The Jade plant may reduce Carbon dioxide at the night, but it performs photosynthesis during the day through the Calvin cycle.

-- If you don’t believe in Vaastu and Feng shui, it’s actually good to keep the jade plant in your bedroom because it’s a CAM plant and increases humidity as well.
+- Even if you don’t believe in Vaastu and Feng shui, it’s actually good to keep the jade plant in your bedroom because it’s a CAM plant and increases humidity as well.